estech321/arduino-songs/README.md

 ## Copyright

-Every sketch here has been written by myself, although based on scores I found online or books I own.
+Every sketch here has been written by Robson, although based on scores he found online or books he owns.
 These scores are linked in each file when possible.
-You can use the sketches for anything, I only kindly ask that you give credit if you use these codes on a tutorial, video, example, etc.
+You can use the sketches for anything, he only kindly asks that you give credit if you use these codes on a tutorial, video, example, etc. These copies of the files have been modified to loop the song instead of just playing once.